openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

         well tested and quite sensitive to changes ( this fix is fix of another fix :) .
 So what is the safest way to change it?

-I decide that the best solution which doesn™t change almost nothing ( but is suitable
+I decide that the best solution which doesnâ€™t change almost nothing ( but is suitable
         just for maintenance update, for trunk I create better solution ) is temporary overwrite of target method to change its behavior.
 Now how to do it?
 There is simple
         example: